EmmaGrassi/jp_caricksel/README.md

 ##Todo:
  * Make tests...
  * Add lazy loading.
- * Abstract away the need of haven to calculate the image ratio by hand.
+ * Abstract away the need of have to calculate the image ratio by hand.